-Next, we measured IR reflectivity spectra from different samples VO2 films with varying W doping concentration under similar temperature conditions.
-W-doping of VO2 thin films is previously used to decrease the critical temperature.
-When an increasing content of W doping is included into the VO2 films, our experiments indicate that although phase transition can still be achieved by changing the temperature, the phase-transition temperature is lowered with increasing W concentration.
+Next, we measured IR reflectivity spectra from different samples of VO2 films with varying W doping concentrations under similar temperature conditions.
+W-doping of VO2 thin films was previously used to decrease the critical temperature.
+When an increasing content of W doping is included in the VO2 films, our experiments indicate that although phase transition can still be achieved by changing the temperature, the phase-transition temperature is lowered with increasing W concentration.
 As a direct consequence, room temperature experimental reflectivity spectra from VO2 samples with different W concentration displays a different behavior.
-Specifically, once all the spectra are plotted onto the same graph (see Figure 2) the different reflectivity spectra resemble somehow the phase transition, in both spectral features and amplitude.
-However, here the temperature is fixed to room temperature while the doping content is increased and represents the driving force for observed changes.
+Specifically, once all the spectra are plotted onto the same graph (see Fig. 2), the different reflectivity spectra resemble somehow the phase transition, in both spectral features and amplitude.
+However, here, the temperature is fixed to room temperature while the doping content is increased and represents the driving force for observed changes.

-For a better understating of how the phase transition is modified when the W is introduced into the VO_2 lattice, we measured the reflectivity spectra as a function of temperature for each sample.
+For a better understating of how the phase transition is modified when the W is introduced into the VO2 lattice, we measured the reflectivity spectra as a function of temperature for each sample.
 The semiconductor to metal transition is clearly visible up to an amount of W of about 1%.
-A further increase of doping content results in films displaying pure metallic behavior, i.e. high reflectivity values at both room temperature and at higher temperatures, thus it is not possible to observe the phase transition.
-Besides, once looking at the spectra taken at different temperatures, we show that the zero- reflectivity still appears in each set of measurements (Figures 3(a), 3(b), 3(c)), being however shifted forwards lower temperatures as denoted in Figure 3(d).
+A further increase of doping content results in films displaying pure metallic behavior, i.e., high reflectivity values at both room temperature and higher temperatures; thus, it is not possible to observe the phase transition.
+Furthermore, once looking at the spectra taken at different temperatures, we show that zero-reflectivity still appears in each set of measurements [Figs. 3(a)-3(c)]; however, it is shifted forward to lower temperatures as denoted in Fig. 3(d).

-The largest dynamic range of reflectivity values, from nearly 2% to about 87%, is still obtained around λ =11.8 μm, at temperature of 62°C, 32°C, and 30°C, for 0.1%, 0.5% and 0.75 %, tungsten content, respectively.
-The latter result is particularly exciting since the experimental data obtained from a W doping amount of only 0.75% show that the zero-reflectivity condition, i.e. perfect absorption condition, is accessible at room temperature, i.e. without the need to heat the film.
+The largest dynamic range of reflectivity values, from nearly 2% to about 87%, is still obtained around $\lambda = 11.8 \ \mu m$, at temperatures of 62, 32, and 30 °C, for 0.1%, 0.5%, and 0.75% tungsten content, respectively.
+The latter result is particularly exciting since the experimental data obtained from a W doping amount of only 0.75% show that the zero-reflectivity condition, i.e., perfect absorption condition, is accessible at room temperature, i.e., without the need to heat the film.